raggleton/crab-tools/README.md

 `export PATH=$PATH:<path to crab-tools>`

-Now you can call any tool from any folder!
+Now you can call any of my tools from any folder!
 Just type in the script name and any args to execute it.
+For help, use the `-h` arg.

 ##Tools: